-Laxatives, stimulant (Suppository) (Rectal)
+Laxatives, stimulant (Suppository) (Into the rectum)

 Treats occasional constipation by making bowel movements regular.
 Also treats constipation after surgery or childbirth.